shae128/CL-unipi/README.md

 This is a very simple Computational linguistics project for University of Pisa.

-The first App will analys and compare the below items for any two text in UTF-8 encoding:
+The first App will analyse and compare the below items for any two text in UTF-8 encoding:
   - Total number of tokens and sentences
   - Average length of sentences based on number of words
   - Average length of tokens based on number of charachters